buildwithmeraj/warm-paws/README.md

 ### Hosting

-The project is hosted on Firebase / Netlify ensuring proper route handling and authorized domain setup.
+The project is hosted on Firebase ensuring proper route handling and authorized domain setup.

 ### Author